 Generations of Hawkers in One Place

-Your guide was brought to Bukit Timah Market & Food Centre by Makansutra and its founder, Singapore food enthusiast K.F.
-Seetoh, who had much to say about the place and its history.
+Makansutra and its founder, Singapore food enthusiast K.F.
+Seetoh, has much to say about the place and its history.

 A Noodle Dish Made (and Perfected) in Singapore